 How to Invest in Mutual Funds in Pakistan (2026)

-Mutual funds are one of the most accessible and effective ways for ordinary Pakistanis to grow their money.
-You don't need a brokerage account, you don't need to pick individual stocks, and you can start with as little as PKR 1,000.
-Yet millions of Pakistanis still keep their savings in bank accounts earning 8–10% while inflation erodes the real value of their money.
+Mutual funds are one of the easiest ways for an ordinary Pakistani to grow money.
+No brokerage account, no picking individual stocks, and you can start with as little as PKR 1,000.
+Yet millions of people still leave their savings in bank accounts earning 8–10% while inflation quietly eats the real value.

 What Is a Mutual Fund?